MiKuwahara/food-recipe-app-2/README.md

 * Node.JS

 ### Cloning the repository

-* Click the "Code" (green) button and copy the HTTPS URL
-* Then navigate to your terminal and type the following, replacing the URL with your copied one
+Click the "Code" (green) button and copy the HTTPS URL.
+Then navigate to your terminal and type the following, replacing the URL with your copied one.

 ```sh
 $ git clone https://github.com/<"username">/<"repo-name">.git